cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 cover the case of a single key pair (two distinct ciphertexts that decapsulate to the same key under one decapsulation key); the KDF-collision arguments cover both cases.
 Second, we write `reject` for the abstract decapsulation-failure symbol used in {{CDM23}}.
-Recall that in this document `Decaps` is modeled as always returning a value rather than `reject` ({{kems}}); a component KEM that uses implicit rejection produces a deterministic pseudorandom output in place of `reject`.
-Because that output is itself carried into the KDF, the collision arguments below apply uniformly whether or not a decapsulation "succeeds", so the restriction to non-`reject` keys does not weaken the conclusions.
+As noted in {{kems}}, a `Decaps` in this document may return `reject` (for an explicitly rejecting KEM) or, for an implicitly rejecting KEM, return a deterministic pseudorandom output in place of `reject`.
+The LEAK-BIND games are won only by a collision on non-`reject` keys -- that is, both decapsulations must succeed -- so the collision arguments below, which rely on distinct ciphertexts or public keys producing distinct KDF inputs, are unaffected by how rejection is signaled.

 #### UG Binding